The Learning Planet Academy

 Seasonal School participants

-It's a very rich and multicultural environment (...)
-When they told us that we were going to be able to develop our projects and our dreams, I said to myself that there was really room to deploy our potential (...)
-The environment is very pleasant, the people are kind, encouraging and curious (...)
-For me, the Summer School was the beginning of a dream.
+It is a very rich and multicultural environment (…) When they told us that we would be able to develop our projects and our dreams, I realised there was truly space to unlock our potential (…) The environment is very pleasant, people are kind, encouraging and curious (…) For me, the Summer School was the beginning of the dream

 Yuxuan Li